-MOSES – Madison Organizing in Strength, Equality & Solidarity
+MOSES – Madison Organizing in Strength, Equity & Solidarity

 MOSES is a grassroots, interfaith, nonpartisan, non-profit organization working for transformative justice in Dane County and Wisconsin.
 Most of our members belong to faith communities, but others are unaffiliated individuals committed to social justice.